OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 - Persistent
 - Unencrypted
 - Asynchronous

-- Global to your Excel custom function
+Additionally, AsyncStorage is available globally to all parts of your add-in.
+For custom functions, Async Storage is exposed as a global object.
+For other parts of your add-in, such as taskpanes and other elements which utilize the typical WebView runtime, AsyncStorage is exposed through `Office.Runtime`.

-AsyncStorage can be used for storing authentication tokens and settings for reuse as well as a lightweight caching of information.
  Methods available on AsyncStorage include getItem, setItem, removeItem, clear, getAllKeys, flushGetRequests, multiGet, multiSet, and multiRemove.
 At this time, mergeItem and multiMerge are not supported methods.

 Each add-in has its own storage partition, with a default of 5MB of storage.